cwe1ss/cwe1ss.github.io/_posts/2020-10-22-zero-downtime-updates-with-aspnet-core.md

 Example: A stateless ASP.NET Core application `fabric:/MyBlog/MyBlogWebsite` is running in our Service Fabric cluster with a fixed port of `5000` and with `InstanceCount=-1` (so it runs on each node).
 To expose this application, Application Gateway is configured to forward all requests targeting `www.chwe.at` to the fixed `5000`-port on each node in the Service Fabric VMSS (virtual machine scale set).

 This works great.
 However, during application updates, Service Fabric will stop the existing process before it starts the new application version.
 This is required because the port `5000` has to be released before it can be bound again to the new version.
-Application Gateway isn't aware about this short termination, so any request it forwards to the node during that time fail.
+Application Gateway isn't aware of this short termination, so any requests it forwards to the node during that time will fail.

 ## Health checks to the rescue

 Azure Application Gateway (and probably any other load balancer) supports [health probes](https://docs.microsoft.com/en-us/azure/application-gateway/application-gateway-probe-overview) to decide if it should forward a request to a given node.
-In the simplest case, it will just periodically do an HTTP request to the root of your application and if it doesn't receive a response or if the response returns a server error on a few attempts, it will take the instance out of rotation.
+In the simplest case, it will just periodically do a HTTP request to the root of your application and if it doesn't receive a response or if the response returns a server error, it will take the instance out of rotation after a few failed attempts.

 So if one of your application instances gets shut down, the load balancer will stop forwarding traffic to it __after some time__.

-*However, this still means that there will be failed requests until that time.*
+*However, this still means that there will be failed requests until that has happened.*

 How can we improve this?